 Paired valuation tasks Subjects performed 10 paired valuation tasks.
 Each task elicited an equivalent current dollar value for a reward r to be received in either 36 or 72 days.
 With simple framing, the reward was described as follows: "We will pay you r in t days."
-With complex framing, the same reward was described in terms of a return on an initial investment, as follows: "We will invest a at an interest rate of R% per day.
+With complex framing, the same reward was described in terms of a return on an initial investment, as follows: "We will invest a at an interest rate of a0 per day.
 Interest is compounded daily.
-We will pay you the proceeds in t days."
-Subjects made two sets of choices pertaining to each future reward, one with simple framing, the other with complex framing.27 For each frame f (which includes the description of a and R for complex framing), we elicited a subject j's immediate dollar equivalent of a payment r received in t days, $V{j,r,t}^{f}$, using the iterated multiple price list method with a resolution of \$0.20 (Andersen et al. (2006)).28
+We will pay you the proceeds in a0 days."
+Subjects made two sets of choices pertaining to each future reward, one with simple framing, the other with complex framing.
+For each frame a0 (which includes the description of a0 and a0 for complex framing), we elicited a subject a1 immediate dollar equivalent of a payment a2 received in a3 days, a3 immediate dollar equivalent of a4 and a5 (2006)).
+Andersen et al. (2006)).

 Table I lists the parameters t, r, a, and R used for the paired valuation tasks.
 We chose these values to create variation in the number of times the initial investment doubles over the investment horizon.
 This allows us to investigate the cause of differences between valuations for complexly and simply framed rewards: subjects who erroneously compute simple rather than compound interest make larger mistakes when the investment horizon is a larger multiple of the doubling period.
-We chose time horizons of 36 and 72 days to simplify applications of the rule of 72.29 Because our design is thereby skewed towards settings in which the substantive content of the intervention is potentially most useful, our study is biased in favor of finding beneficial behavioral effects.
+We chose time horizons of 36 and 72 days to simplify applications of the rule of $72.^{29}$ Because our design is thereby skewed towards settings in which the substantive content of the intervention is potentially most useful, our study is biased in favor of finding beneficial behavioral effects.
 We randomized the order of the valuation tasks at the subject level.
 Subjects were not told that some of the tasks were substantively equivalent, and they typically did not perform equivalent simply and complexly framed tasks consecutively.